bitnami/charts/bitnami/moodle/README.md

 $ helm install my-release bitnami/moodle
 ```

-The command deploys Moodle on the Kubernetes cluster in the default configuration.
+The command deploys Moodle(TM) on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`